 The results?
 Well, let me show you.

-By the way, for this particular recipe, I used fresh, local peaches and blueberries.
-Update: I am currently working on creating a grain-free version of this delicious recipe.
+By the way, for this particular recipe, I used fresh, local peaches, and blueberries.

 Usually peeling peaches involves cutting the skins off with a knife.
 Many times some of the yummy peach comes off with the skin.
 It is inevitable, it’s just too hard to avoid.
 Since I discovered this technique, peeling peaches is a snap and there is no waste.
 Tip: you could compost the peach skins!